anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 role = attribute('role', default: 'base', description: 'type of node that the InSpec profile is testing')
 ```

 What happens when you run `kitchen verify` now?
-Hopefully, you'll get a failure in your first suite for `server` user not existing and another in the second suite for the `client` user not existing.
+Hopefully, you'll get a failure in your first suite for `server` user not existing and another in the second suite for the `client` user not existing because it's only testing `base` right now since that's the default role.

 # Use the attributes in an IF statement
 Now that the attributes are declared, we'll need to wrap our controls in an `if` statement.
 So your `client` control block is going to end up looking like this: